-We protect your personal health information (PHI) as required by federal and state laws.
+We protect your personal health information as required by federal and state laws.
 See section 1.12 for further information

-- Your PHI includes the information you gave us when you enrolled in this plan.
-It also includes your medical records and other medical and health information. - You have rights to get information and to control how your PHI is used.
+- Your personal health information includes the information you gave us when you enrolled in this plan.
+It also includes your medical records and other medical and health information. - You have rights to get information and to control how your health information is used.
 We give you a written notice that tells about these rights.
 The notice is called the "Notice of Privacy Practice."
-The notice also explains how we protect the privacy of your PHI.
+The notice also explains how we protect the privacy of your health information.